 - Sea salt, to taste

-- Preheat oven to 375F.
-Have a cookie sheet ready.
+- Preheat oven to 400F.
+Have a baking sheet ready.

-- In a medium bowl, toss together the sprouts, oil, vinegar, and salt.
-Lay them in a single layer onto a cookie sheet, cut side down.
-Roast for 15 minutes.
-Flip each sprout so the cut side is up then roast for another 10 minutes or until fork tender.
+- Spread them evenly in a single layer onto the baking sheet, cut side down.
+Roast for 30 minutes or until fork tender.